AksaRose/Kunji/README.md

    ```
   You can get your workspace ID under your Dub.co Workspace Settings.
  4. Authentication
   - Authentication to Dub.co’s API is performed via the Authorization header with a Bearer token.
 To authenticate, you need to include the Authorization header with the
-    word Bearer followed by your token in your API requests like so:
+    word Bearer followed by your token in the API requests like so:

    ```sh
    git Authorization: Bearer <Your-Token>